Ground Regulations and Guidelines

 14. By entering the ground all persons acknowledge that photographic images and/or video recordings and/or stills may be taken of them and consent to this.
 They also consent to their use by the club for marketing or other purposes unless the club is notified in writing to the contrary.
 If any images should feature an individual prominently the club will make reasonable efforts to gain the consent of that person before publishing such image.

-15. Further to Condition 13, if such person is under 18 years of age, the parent, guardian, responsible adult who is accompanying them into the Ground shall be deemed to have provided consent on their behalf.
+15. Further to Condition 13, if such person is under 14 years of age, the parent, guardian, responsible adult who is accompanying them into the Ground shall be deemed to have provided consent on their behalf.
+Anybody between the age of 14-18 can enter the ground without an adult but must have proof of verification of age.
+Season ticket holders within this age group can carry out a single verification by contacting the club.

 16. The club’s ticketing policies are set by its co-owners in a democratic process on an annual basis.
 The clubs strives at all times to keep ticket prices affordable and all revenues are reinvested in the club and its communities.
 Tickets may not be sold or transferred without the prior written permission of the Club or otherwise as set out in the express terms and conditions of such tickets.
 Tickets remain the property of the club at all times.